How Much Does Chimney Lead Flashing Cost?

 Your home's safety is jeopardised if a portion of your chimney is broken, completely broken, or simply missing.
 The flashing of a chimney is no exception.

-People frequently discuss tuckpointing, sweeping, liners, and other chimney services, but flashing frequently goes unnoticed.
+People frequently discuss tuckpointing, chimney sweeping, chimney liners, and other chimney services, but flashing frequently goes unnoticed.
 However, chimney flashing is a critical component of your chimney's functionality.

 In this guide, we will go over how long it takes to repair chimney flashing, the different types, and the cost to remove chimney flashing.
 So, if you need your chimney flashing repaired, you will find everything you need to know here!